rapid7/vm-console-client-ruby/docs/ScanApi.md

 id = 56 # Integer | The identifier of the site.

 opts = {
-  param1: Rapid7VmConsole::AdhocScan.new # AdhocScan | The details for the scan.
+  scan: Rapid7VmConsole::AdhocScan.new # AdhocScan | The details for the scan.
 }

 begin